sarat9/optimize-tracker/README.md

 # optimize-tracker
-Optimize Tracker
-Inbuilt Optimization Tool features without third party add ons
+### Optimize Tracker - Inbuilt Optimization Tool features without third party add ons

+#
+#

+### Does Not Use any Third Party Plugin and is InBuilt tracker
+The current POC **Does Not Use** any of tools like Google analytics, VWO, Optimizaly, etc and is **InBuilt**.
 Many third party optimization tools online provide lot of optimization techniques like heatmaps, scrollmaps and funneling.
-Popular tools include Google analytics, VWO, Optimizaly, etc. The current POC **does not use any of them and is inbuilt.**

 The current POC project offers generating **inbuit optimizing features like heatmaps, etc** without using or paying for any thirdparty vendor.
 It generates heatmaps etc on basis of your user click data.